 As a further point, the NorthConnex project design and the EIS relies on the assumption that optimal dispersion of particulates occurs when there is sufficient wind at the site.
 However the models used in the EIS do not draw on any weather data at the proposed site at Wahroonga.
-Instead they draw on weather stations from Sydney Airport and Terrey Hills, which are 16km and 7km away respectively, and would likely have very different climatic conditions.
+Instead they draw on weather stations from Sydney Airport and Terrey Hills, which are 16km and 7km away respectively.
+I understand from weather modelling that these locations are significantly windier than at Wahroonga.